mattermost/mattermost-test-management/data/test-cases/channels/edited-post/3-Restore-Attachment.md

 6. Verify the post is updated.
 The files are not visible to other users.
 7. Verify the Channel files do not have the attachment anymore.

-### Scenario 4: Verify user can see an alert when Data retention is enabled.
+### Scenario 4: Verify user cannot see the post and file in the edit history if the data retension policy date has past.

 Preconditions: